Alex Hutchings (ice hockey)

-Alex Hutchings (born November 7, 1990) is a Canadian professional ice hockey player who is currently playing for IF Björklöven of the Swedish HockeyAllsvenskan (Allsv).
+Alex Hutchings (born November 7, 1990) is a Canadian former professional ice hockey player.
 He was selected by the Tampa Bay Lightning in the 4th round (93rd overall) of the 2009 NHL Entry Draft.

 Playing career

 Hutchings played as a junior in the Ontario Hockey League (OHL) with the Barrie Colts before his selection by the Lightning in the 2009 NHL Entry Draft.

 On September 10, 2010, Hutchings was signed to a three-year, entry-level contract with the Tampa Bay Lightning.
-Unable to make an impact within the Lightning's affiliate's, Hutchings failed to receive a qualifying offer following the conclusion of his rookie deal.
+Unable to make an impact within the Lightning's affiliates, Hutchings failed to receive a qualifying offer following the conclusion of his rookie deal.

 Prior to the 2013–14 season, Hutchings signed a try-out contract to continue in the American Hockey League with the Rochester Americans.
+He would participate with Rochester in the 2013 Spengler Cup, scoring 1 goal.

 On September 11, 2014, Hutchings signed his first contract abroad on a one-year deal with ETC Crimmitschau of the DEL2.

 In the 2018–19 season, Hutchings continued to play in the HockeyAllsvenskan with IK Oskarshamn.
 He enjoyed his most successful season in Sweden, notching 39 points in 52 games and later helped Oskarshamn gain promotion to the top tier SHL.
 He left the club at the conclusion of his contract as a free agent.